redeboer/bossdoc/docs/contribute.md

 # Contribute

-The BOSS GitBook has been set up not only to provide a set of **accessible** tutorial pages on the use of BOSS, but also a continuously updated **inventory of the available packages**.
+This website has been set up not only to provide a set of **accessible** tutorial pages on the use of BOSS, but also a continuously updated **inventory of the available packages**.
 For now, it serves as a central, informal location to collect information about BESIII, but the aim is to migrate its content to a